gae123/sd2/README.md

     already in the files.
 1. What IP addresses do the containers use?
     The system automatically assigns addresses in the 172.30.X.X private address range.
-It uses the 3rd octet for the DH and the 4 octet for the containers.
+It uses a mini json cache in ~/.config/.sd2-cidr-db to give the same IP every time.
+You can override these with environment variables.
 1. Can I have more than one configuration file? sd2 reads all the files in `~/.sd2` ending in -config.yaml so it is possible and highly encouraged if you work in multiple projects